 Tags help identify popular topics.
-We suggest using popular hashtags, for example, #climatechange, #plasticfree, etc.
+We suggest using popular social media hashtags, for example, #climatechange, #plasticfree, etc.

-You can find existing tags used on this website on the Tags page.
+You can find existing tags on the Tags page.

-The questions on this website are listed on the Questions page.
+All the questions are listed on the Questions page.

 You can also search for one or more keywords using the "Search for keywords" bar present on each page.
 For example, you could search for "recycling plastic" which will list all questions that have either "recycling" or "plastic" in the text of the question, or any of its answers or comments.